laravel-workflow/laravel-workflow.github.io/blog/2025-12-03-laravel-workflows-as-mcp-tools-for-ai-clients.md

    php artisan app:init
    php artisan queue:work
    ```
+5. Enable the Laravel Workflow Server MCP tools
-5. Ask your AI to list and run workflows!
+6. Ask your AI to list and run workflows!

 ### Where to Go From Here